ROOM IN THE INN

 Each year, 5,000 Room In The Inn volunteers throughout the community help in some way: registering neighbors, driving, making dinner and serving dinner, chaperoning overnight, making sandwiches for lunch or simply sharing a meal and conversation.

 “For moments each night, if I am fortunate, I sleep not as homeless in the street, but with warmth and friendship, thanks to Room In The Inn.
 Somewhere during the evenings of friendly faces, piping hot showers, videos and jokes, laughs and sharing a smoke break, I was transformed from homeless to someone with a misfortune.
 I no longer view the world from ground level, where each may look down on me.
 I view the world from ground zero, where each may view my launch.
 I thank you, all who volunteer for this program.
 You have given me fortitude, I am sure that I am not alone in this.”

 We need you these coming months so we can continue to serve

 We are at the halfway mark, but haven’t yet reached the finish line!!
-Many thanks to all of the wonderful folks who served at Room in the Inn during December and January!
+Many thanks to all of the wonderful folks who served at Room in the Inn during December thru March !
 Thanks to you, we have been able to provide a safe place to sleep, hot meals, showers, transportation, and hospitality to almost 100 homeless neighbors!
-We have two months to go – February and March.
-If you are feeling called to serve in this ministry, please log on to the link below at Volunteer.com.
-If you have questions or want more information, please call Patsy Sheppard at 704-975-0098 (February coordinator) or Jean Jones at 704-910-5107 (March coordinator).
+If you have questions or want more information, please call Patsy Sheppard at 704-975-0098 or Jean Jones at 704-910-5107

 Click the Sign Up button to find an available opportunity to serve.
 We NEED your support.